-Common Causes Of Fall From Height Compensation Claims
+- Common Causes Of Falls From Height Accidents At Work

-How Much Compensation For A Fall From Height?
+- How Much Compensation For A Fall From Height Could I Claim?

 The law holds employers responsible for conducting a risk assessment of their workplace and accordingly putting in place the relevant safety measures to protect their employees from falls from height at work.
 The Work at Height Regulations 2005 specifically addresses the inherent risks involved while working at height.
 Under the Work at Height Regulations 2005, employers are required to make sure that all these requirements are met: